sophongo/sophdoc/docs/en/admin/baize/best-practice/change-notebook-image.md

 ![Creating notebook interface](../images/notebook-images.png)

-DaoCloud provides a default Notebook image that contains all necessary development tools and resources.
+This AI platform provides a default Notebook image that contains all necessary development tools and resources.

 ```markdown
 baize/baize-notebook